martinus/nanobench/src/docs/reference.rst

 ``NANOBENCH_SUPPRESS_WARNINGS`` - No Stability Warnings
 -------------------------------------------------------

-In environmens where it is clear that the results will not be stable, e.g. in CI where benchmarks are merely run to check if they don't cause a crash, the environment variable ``NANOBENCH_SUPPRESS_WARNINGS`` can be used to suppress any warnings.
+In environments where it is clear that the results will not be stable, e.g. in CI where benchmarks are merely run to check if they don't cause a crash, the environment variable ``NANOBENCH_SUPPRESS_WARNINGS`` can be used to suppress any warnings.
 This includes the header warnings like for frequency scaling, and the ``:wavy_dash:`` warnings for the individual tests.